Azure/azure-sdk-for-java/sdk/communication/azure-communication-common/README.md

 ## Examples

 ### Create a credential with a static token
-For a short-lived clients, refreshing the token upon expiry is not necessary and `CommunicationTokenCredential` may be instantiated with a static token.
+For short-lived clients, refreshing the token upon expiry is not necessary and `CommunicationTokenCredential` may be instantiated with a static token.

 ```java Snippet:CommunicationTokenCredential_CreateWithStaticToken
 String token = System.getenv("COMMUNICATION_SERVICES_USER_TOKEN");